cadebward/DWFrontEnd/README.md

 Questions
 ------

-* Identify the advantages of Web Standards. **Stability, Accessability, Validation**
+* Identify the advantages of Web Standards. **Accessability, Forward Compatibility, Simpler and Faster Development, Faster Download and Display**
-* Understand the role of W3C in the development of web standards.
+* Understand the role of W3C in the development of web standards. **Creates and oversees development of web technologies**
-* Know which group has maintained HTML since 2004 and coordinates the living standards for HTML5.
+* Know which group has maintained HTML since 2004 and coordinates the living standards for HTML5. **WHATWG**
-* Know the difference between the Structural Layer, Presentation Layer, and Behavioral Layer in the development process.
+* Know the difference between the Structural Layer, Presentation Layer, and Behavioral Layer in the development process. **Structual: HTML;Presentation: CSS;Behavioral: JS and DOM;**
-* According to current web standards, know the various layers in the development process and the associated standards (e.g. what layer is associated primarily with HTML, with CSS, and with JavaScript).
+* According to current web standards, know the various layers in the development process and the associated standards (e.g. what layer is associated primarily with HTML, with CSS, and with JavaScript). **See Previous**
 * Know the difference between the development philosophies of Graceful Degradation and Progressive Enhancement.
+  + **Progressive Enhancement** is a powerful methodology that allows Web developers to concentrate on building the best possible websites while balancing the issues inherent in those websites being accessed by multiple unknown user-agents.
+Progressive Enhancement (PE) is the principle of starting with a rock-solid foundation and then adding enhancements to it if you know certain visiting user-agents can handle the improved experience.
+	+ **Graceful Degradation** - The premise for graceful degradation is to first build for the latest and greatest, then add handlers for less capable devices.
+In other words, focus on the majority before catering to those outside the mainstream
-* Know the definition of the term Fault Tolerance.
+* Know the definition of the term Fault Tolerance. **fault-tolerant design is a design that enables a system to continue its intended operation, possibly at a reduced level, rather than failing completely, when some part of the system fails**
 * When approaching a project from a progressive enhancement perspective, know the core focus is the content (i.e. the nut) and everything builds upon the core.
-* Know the name of the design theory and practice of providing optimal viewing across a wide range of devices that is fluid, adaptive, reactive, and flexible.
+* Know the name of the design theory and practice of providing optimal viewing across a wide range of devices that is fluid, adaptive, reactive, and flexible. **Responsive**
 * Know the 3 ingredients of Responsive Design described by Ethan Marcotte.
-* Know the definition of HTML Semantics.
+* Know the definition of HTML Semantics. **Semantic HTML is the use of HTML markup to reinforce the semantics, or meaning, of the information in webpages rather than merely to define its presentation or look.**
-* Know the acronym for HTML.
+* Know the acronym for HTML. **How To Make Lunch**
-* Identify properly formatted closing tags (i.e. markup that adheres to correct HTML 5 standards).
+* Identify properly formatted closing tags (i.e. markup that adheres to correct HTML 5 standards). **To close a take simply put a semicolin at the end `<p>hello world;`**
 * Know the basic requirements of a Web Page.
 * Know the required elements in a document header.
 * Know the location of Meta Elements in an HTML document and various reasons for including meta elements in your design.